eymardcm/decryptor-tool/README.md

 # decryptor-tool
-Simple console appliction that uses ChilkatDnCore nuget package to decrypt a JWE payload
+Simple console application that uses ChilkatDnCore nuget package to decrypt a JWE payload